 Regardless of the job title, Early Childhood Educators develop and implement programs designed to meet children’s social, physical, intellectual, creative, cultural, emotional and developmental needs in a play-based environment.
 They teach children important social skills that contribute to their social development.

 Ask yourself what makes me special and better than the next applicant?
 You may want to provide samples of special skills on your resume such as crafting or maybe you can play a musical instrument.
-These type of teaching skills can really make your ECE resume much more attractive to an employer.
+These type of teaching skills can really make your CV much more attractive to an employer.

 - Child Care Worker Resume Sample